The 2025 Session runs Jan 21 - Mar 22. • The Tags page has been rewritten and should work much better now. Give it a try!

 I wrote it because I was frustrated at how difficult it is to find out when bills are actively being considered in the legislature.
 I wanted something I could use to track bills and send me alerts when important issues are coming up for a vote.

 I also want to help make it easier for everybody to keep track of what our government is doing and take an active role in government, to help our state move in the right direction.
-If you're interested in being more active in New Mexico's government, the NM League of Women Voters has lots of info on the LWVNM Action page (disclaimer: I'm the webmaster).
+If you're interested in being more active in New Mexico's government, the NM League of Women Voters has lots of info on the LWVNM Action page (disclaimer: I'm also the webmaster for LWVNM).

 Privacy and Email Addresses